yowainwright/pastoralist/README.md

 </tbody>
 </table>

-Pastoralist handles your overrides and gives you a apendix ledger so you know know why: why the override exists, which packages still need it, which security provider found it, and when it can be removed.
+Pastoralist handles your overrides and writes an appendix ledger so you know why each override exists, which packages still need it, which security provider found it, and when it can be removed.

 <!-- first-run CLI commands from src/cli/parser/constants.ts and src/cli/cmds/init/ -->